playfulprogramming/playfulprogramming/content/blog/lifecycle-methods/index.md

 }
 ---

-While these frameworks' ability to render dynamic HTML is a powerful ability that helps make their usage so widespread, it's only telling half of the story of their capabilities.
-In particular, lifecycle methods are a way to attach JavaScript logic to specific behaviors these components have.

-While [we lightly touched on one of these lifecycle methods in chapter 1](/posts/intro-to-components#Intro-to-Lifecycles), there are many others that come into play.

-Let's start by recapping what we already know.
+React, Angular, and Vue all work by using JavaScript to render contents into the DOM.
+Because of this, [we're able to conditionally render contents on screen and remove them programmatically, as we did in our last chapter](/posts/dynamic-html).

+However, doing this introduces some new complexities for us to consider:

+1) How can we take an action when something is shown on screen for the first time?
+    - What terms and concepts should we know when talking about these actions?
+    - What actions _would_ we even _want_ to take in a production codebase?
+    - How does the browser itself help us make these actions relevant to the user?
+2) How can we take an action when something is removed from the screen?
+    - What is an "action cleanup" and why do we want them in production?
+    - How do we prevent memory leaks?

+3. What are other ways our components can trigger an action for us?

+These complexities help make up production applications and their ability to dynamically respond to user's input.

+Because they're so commonplace, each of the three frameworks implements a series of APIs that, when put together, help solve the questions listed above. **These APIs are called "Lifecycle methods".**

+Lifecycle methods **allow the framework to call code on your behalf when a component-related event occurs**.

+These "events" come in many flavors, including:

+- When a component renders for the first time
+- When a component is removed from the screen
+- When a component re-renders due to props changing
+- Other component-specific events

+Because these events typically have a one-to-one matching of a component's lifespan, they're called "Lifecycle" events.

+Let's explore what these lifecycle methods look like in usage:

 # Render Lifecycle

 When we introduced components, we touched on the [concept of "rendering"](/posts/intro-to-components#Rendering-the-app).
-This occurs when a component is drawn on-screen.

-This occurs when the user loads a page and when shown or hidden using a [conditional render, which we touched on in the last chapter](/posts/dynamic-html#Conditional-Branches).
+This occurs when a component is drawn on-screen, either when the user loads a page for the first time or when shown or hidden using a [conditional render](/posts/dynamic-html#Conditional-Branches).

 Say we have the following code: